IBM/car-auction-network-fabric-node-sdk/README.md

 ![packageFile](/docs/invoke.gif)

 Now, we need to download the connection profile, and move it to our current working directory.
+1. Go back to your IBM Blockchain Starter Plan, and click on the `Overview` tab in the top-left corner.
+2. From the `Overview` tab, click on `Connection Profile`.
+3. Once you click on `Connection Profile` you'll have an option to view as `Raw JSON` or `Download`.
+Click on `Download`.

+This should automatically download the file and add it to your recently downloaded folder.
+This recently downloaded file will look something like this:

+`creds_nde288ef7dd6542d3a1cc824a02be67f1_org1.json`.

+4. Rename the file to:

+`creds.json`.

-From the `Overview` in IBM Blockchain Platform, click on `Download`.
-Go to your recent downloads, and move the file to the `car-auction-network-fabric-node-sdk` directory.
+5. Move the file to the `car-auction-network-fabric-node-sdk` directory.

 Next, we need to install the chaincode on the peers.
 Then, we will need to instantiate the chaincode.
-From the `Overview` tab on the left, click on `Install Code`.
-Then, click on `Install Chaincode` on the right.
+From the `Overview` tab on the left, click on `Install Code` on the bottom-left hand side of the screen.
+Then, click on `Install Chaincode` on the right-side of the screen.

+You should be prompted with the following form:

 ```
 Chaincode ID: carauction